 Pathway to instability?
-The politics of transforming capital markets in China
+The politics of developing and internationalising China's capital markets

 Johannes Petry is a political economist trained in Political Science and Economics (Frankfurt), International Political Economy (Warwick) and Comparative Public Policy (Konstanz).
 During his studies he specialised on the comparative and interdisciplinary analysis of financial markets, systems and crises as well as the political economy of emerging markets.

-Between his studies and starting his PhD, he decided to work in finance for two years to obtain more practical knowledge about his research subject, mainly working as an analyst on Asian and European capital markets.
-Applying these practical insights into his research, he analyses the transformation of capital markets in China and its emerging financial network with Hong Kong, Singapore, Frankfurt and London.
-Taking an institutionalist approach to the organisation of capital markets, he focuses on the interplay of financial infrastructures, investors and products in capital markets in China, how these changed over time as well as their increasing international connections, thereby emphasising the role exchanges play in this process.
+Between his studies and starting his PhD, he decided to work in finance for two years to obtain more practical knowledge about his research subject, mainly conducting regulatory analyses on Asian and European capital markets.
+Applying these practical insights into his research, he analyses the developmentof capital markets in China and its integration into global capital markets.
+Taking an institutionalist approach to the organisation of capital markets, he focuses on the interplay of financial infrastructures, investors and products in capital markets in China, how these changed over time as well as their increasing internationalisation.

+Thereby, he emphasises the role exchanges play as crucial actors in this process.
 Exchanges organise capital markets.
 But while there is a plethora of research on capital markets, exchanges are very seldomly taken serious as actors in their own right.
 The terms stock exchange and stock market are often used interchangeable, usually referring to the later.
-I argue, however, that exchanges exercise significant influence over the overall organisation and development of capital markets and that they have transformed fundamentally in the last few decades, internationalising, changing their governance and business models and venturing into new markets.
+He argues, however, that exchanges exercise significant influence over the overall organisation and development of capital markets and that they have transformed fundamentally in the last few decades, internationalising, changing their governance and business models, and venturing into new markets.

-From May to July 2017, Johannes was a ESRC International Partnership Visiting Fellow at the Department of Asian and International Studies at The City University of Hong Kong.
-Since November 2017, he is a Visiting Researcher at the Institute for Political Science at Goethe University in Frankfurt.
+From May to July 2017, Johannes was a ESRC International Partnership Visiting Fellow at the Department of Asian and International Studies at The City University of Hong Kong and from November 2017 to January 2018 a Visiting Researcher at the Institute for Political Science at Goethe University in Frankfurt.
 In April and May 2018, he was a Visiting Scholar at the Fudan Development Institute at Fudan University in Shanghai.

 Johannes is also one of the founders and organisers of the Warwick Critical Finance Group.